ArkThis/AHA_ObjectWorld/raw/AHA-A_Holodeck_by_August-An_ObjectWorld_Idea.md

 I have some very good answers for you.
 Read on!

+# Disclaimer

+If you find this idea to be worth something, I would merely ask of you to spend a fraction of ... on me.
+A fraction of a cent.
+The (life)time it takes from you to "click" or "submit" or "send" your reaction and choice.

+Sounds good to me? [x]: Peter get's a "millicent" in "money" from you.
+Once you read on for a few more seconds, it's legally binding that you have signed and confirmed your consensus.
+See South Park Episode "Human Cent-iPad".
+And if you disagree: Fork off.
+In the best possible way!

+I sincerely believe it's in your best interest to be familiar with the ideas I'm presenting here.
+It may change your life with computers from the ground up.
+And actually, literally *be* one step closer to building a "Holodeck with AI" - in closer time and with less ressources than currently wasted on hardware/software implementations that keep hitting some paradigm-defined "invisible wall(s)".

+Hierarchical file systems - aka "files in folders" are at their end.
+Or nicer: Are being improved and superseded.

+> **If you ever need to save, search and retrieve any kind of data in any way - from personal to institutional or governmental - even commercial and proprietary: If you have to "open a file" at any time: THIS AFFECTS YOU.

+You're in for a good read.
+Simply imagine:
+Any current "file" and any of its characteristics can be stored as a default standard plain vanilla anything "data object".
+Including any metadata.

 # summary
 whoever implements this, if it ain't seamlessly interoperable, persistent and stable, it's not what I meant. :)